Young Engineers' Satellite 2: YES2 mission design

 During the flight, the FLOYD mechanism ejected the other two components.
 There was then to be a controlled deployment of a 30 km long tether.
 Orbital dynamics caused the Fotino capsule to be positioned in front of the mother spacecraft.
 By bringing the deployment to a halt, a pendulum-like swing was induced.
 When the capsule and tether swung through the local vertical, the tether was cut.
-Since the capsule was then going too slowly to stay in orbit, it has entered a trajectory to re-enter the atmosphere from an altitude of about 250 km, protected by a heat shield made of novel materials.
+Since the capsule was then going too slowly to stay in orbit, it entered a trajectory to re-enter the atmosphere from an altitude of about 250 km, protected by a heat shield made of novel materials.
 Once it reached an altitude of 5 km, a parachute was intended to deploy to ensure a soft landing on the steppes of Kazakhstan.

-Since data from the Fotino was not downlinked and the Fotino capsule itself was not recovered, it is not known how well the capsule has survived the entry.
+Since data from the Fotino was not downlinked and the Fotino capsule itself was not recovered, it is not known how well the capsule survived the entry.